AlexGarcia51304/ReelRanked/docs/ABTEST.md

 - Takes an extra step to reach but keeps the main screen cleaner.
 After the test, we’ll review which version performs better and use that layout in the final app.

+***A/B Test #2***
+**Display Name Color**

+**User Story Number**
+- US3: Profile Creation

+## 🧩 Metrics
+**HEART Metric:** Engagement
+We will measure engagement by tracking how long users spend on their profile page and the number of times users interact with profile-related elements (e.g., likes, edits, or clicks).

+---

+## 💡 Hypothesis
+Changing the display name color to a more visually appealing color (e.g., blue) will make the profile page more engaging and encourage users to spend more time viewing or interacting with it.

+---

+## ❓ What Problem Are We Trying to Solve?
+Some users may find the current profile page visually bland or unengaging.
+This could reduce how long they stay on the app or interact with profile content.
+By testing a color change for the display name, we aim to determine whether small UI design adjustments can increase user engagement and satisfaction.

+**Impact:**
+Improving engagement through better visual appeal can increase user satisfaction and retention over time.

+---

+## 🔬 Experiment
+We will use **Firebase Remote Config** and **Firebase Analytics** to perform this A/B test.

+- **Audience:** 50% of users (randomly assigned) will see the control version, and 50% will see the test version.
+- **Group A (Control):** Default black display name.
+- **Group B (Test):** Blue display name.
+- **Tracking:**
+  - Profile page view time (seconds)
+  - Clicks or taps on profile elements
+  - Retention (how often users return to their profile)

+Data will be analyzed after 1–2 weeks to determine which version performs better under the HEART “Engagement” metric.

+---

+## 🎨 Variations
+**Variation A (Control):**
+- Display name color: **Black (#000000)**

+**Variation B (Test):**
+- Display name color: **Blue (#007BFF)**

+**Design Preview:**
+- The only visual difference between A and B is the name color.
+All other UI elements remain consistent to ensure test validity.

+---